JerryCBH/159261-project/app/HookshotHeroes/README.md

 The animation request objects are sorted based on created time stamp in descending order.
 So the speech bubbles will appear in descending order with the latest comment or score notifications on the top.

+We can add more comment types as reaction to different game events to make the AI player more realistic.
+This can be done by extending the ```SpeechService```.

 ## NPC Character Generation

 The game loads 30+ character sprites and can randomly generate NPC players.
 The character sprites are stored in ```HashMap``` with the key being the type of character.